zhukovdm/Congo/Congo.Assets/Resources/um.md

 ![gui-menu-control.png](./Pics/gui-menu-control.png)

 `Pause` is enabled whenever the game is local and both players are `Ai`.
 The user could interrupt game flow and analyze position or copy current game state via `Save` button.
+The game flow is resumed by a repeated clicking.

 `Negamax` is a recursive algorithm and could be time and resource heavy.
-To avoid waiting a result for too long time, advise calculation could be cancelled via `Cancel` button.
+To avoid waiting a result for too long, advising calculation could be cancelled via `Cancel` button.
 The program will select best already known algorithm or pick at random.

 # References